The Basics of Intelligent Automation

 Finance

-The finance industry is ripe with opportunities for Intelligent Automation.
-IA presents a huge chance for Finance functions within financial services institutions to deliver information and value to the business more quickly, more accurately, and at a lower cost.
-On top of increased process speeds and improved quality, the redeployment of people to higher-value activities brings increased flexibility to cope with short-term volume variations.
-From fraud detection and prevention through Automated Machine Learning to loan processing and approval, IA is rapidly transforming the finance space.
+The finance industry is ripe with opportunities for IA, presenting a huge chance for functions within financial services institutions to deliver information and value to the business more quickly, accurately, and at a lower cost.
+On top of increased process speeds and improved quality, the redeployment of people to higher-value activities brings personalized customer experiences and increased flexibility to cope with short-term volume variations

 Manufacturing